embedly/embedly-docs/features/content-analytics/endpoints/1/watch.rst

 Use the Watch API to measure how long a user watched a video.
 Trigger it when a user begins watching a video.  url.
 Since this API measures the time a video is viewed, it must be triggered multiple times.
-The best practice for using this API is to call it when a video is first clicked , setting duration=0 and setting a timer.
+The best practice for using this API is to call it when a video is first clicked, setting duration=0 and setting a timer.
 Update the time by calling the API, and submitting the new elapsed time in duration=<elapsed time>.
-Finally upon close, submit the final elapsed time.
+Finally, upon close, submit the final elapsed time.
 During the intermediate polling, it is best to double the period of calls, i.e. 1 second, 2 seconds, 4 seconds, 8 seconds.
 Each unique watch must have a unique SID.